zenml-io/zenml/docs/book/introduction/installation.md

 print(zenml.__version__)
 ```

-If you would like to learn more about the current release, please visit our [PyPi package page.](https://pypi.org/project/zenml)
+If you would like to learn more about the current release, please visit our[PyPi package page.](https://pypi.org/project/zenml)

 ## Enabling auto-completion on the CLI